Psychotropic Medications

 First-line pharmacotherapy for major depressive disorder, anxiety disorders, OCD, PTSD, and panic disorder.

-Onset: 2–4 weeks to therapeutic effect — patients must continue even if they feel no benefit initially.
+Onset: Initial benefit may begin after 2+ weeks, but noticeable mood response often requires 4-8 weeks — patients must continue even if they feel no early benefit.

 Major Subclasses: